 If you’re expecting to make an offer to a candidate for the same salary they’re making today (When will this trend stop?!) and your benefits require an additional $800 out-of-pocket expenses every month, this may give most candidates cold feet.

 As a result, you may get your job offer turned down and you may feel surprised about it.

 Take into account the company your top candidate is exiting probably offers strong benefits.
 And if joining your team leads to additional out-of-pocket expenses, you may get your job turned down.

-#5 – Never under Estimate the Power of Your Relationship with the Applicant
+#5 – Never Under Estimate the Power of Your Relationship with Applicants

 The days of flying into a city and meeting five candidates back-to-back and expecting to hire one out of the gate are pretty much over for hiring managers.

 If you want to hire a top-notch salesperson, you must spend time with them.

 Never forget the reason most people leave their jobs.